Links on Android Authority may earn us a commission. Learn more.

 The best Alexa-compatible devices for your home: Our top 12

-Amazon’s voice assistant, Alexa, is pretty adept with music, news, and podcasts, or answering general knowledge questions.
+Amazon’s voice assistant, Alexa, is pretty adept with music, news, and podcasts, as well as answering general knowledge questions.
 That alone can make an Echo speaker worthwhile, but new possibilities open up when you add third-party hardware.
 We’ve rounded up some of the best Alexa devices on the market, including gear that comes with the assistant built-in.
 Here’s our top 12.

 The best Alexa devices: